A Creative Pilgrimage on the Camino de Santiago

 Cancellations and Refunds:

-The initial $1000 non-refundable deposit will be forfeited in all cases.
-A cancellation fee of $2950 (this includes your initial deposit) will be collected between February 1, 2024 and April 4, 2024.
-After April 5, there will be no refunds.
+After April 3, 2026, there will be no refunds.
 Exceptions to this cancellation policy cannot be made for any reason, including personal emergencies.
 After this point, travel insurance will provide your only option for recouping your investment in the trip.

 We reserve the right to cancel the trip if it is not meeting the trip minimum.
 If we cancel, everything you've paid will be refunded.